PriyanshuGhosh20/Sign-Language-to-Text/README.md

 # Sign-Language-to-Text

 Project converts American sign language to text in realtime.
 It uses CNN to train the required models for prediction.
 The dataset is custom made.
+Works well but needs furthur optimization and upgradation.

 dataset : Create a data folder in the main folder with train & test folders in data folder.
 - train : https://drive.google.com/drive/u/1/folders/1-XTAjPPRPFeRqu3848z8dMXaolILWizn